-Imports of rice are permitted government and industry stocks are low.
+Imports of rice are permitted when government and industry stocks are low.
 This is only permitted when the rice cannot be produced domestically.
 Imported rice can only be used as raw material for food manufacturing and cannot be sold to other parties.
-Imports are limited to 100 percent broken rice, 100 percent broken glutinous rice, maximum 5 percent broken japonica rice, rice flour, whole grain glutinous rice, maximum 5 percent broken Hom Mali rice, maximum 5 percent broken Jasmine rice, maximum 5 percent broken Basmati rice, and other 5 percent broken rice.
-Only private importers possessing a "Producer Importer Recognition" (API-P) issued by the MOT may import rice for further food processing.
-Rice not intended for further processing may be imported only by GOI state-owned companies.
-Rice is one of the five commodities subject to Commodity Balance initially implemented in 2022 per Presidential Regulation No. 32/2022.
+Rice is one of the five commodities made subject to the Commodity Balance policy in 2022 per Presidential Regulation No. 32/2022, replaced by Presidential Regulation No. 61/2024.
 This import license based on the commodity balance is described in more detail in the Section IX: Import Procedures.
-Import permits are valid for one year.
+Import licenses are valid for one year.